O2eg/db_converter/README.md

 * **List** all target databases according `--db-name` mask if the `--list` key is specified

-* **Perform deployment** - deploy specified `packet` to the target database `--db-name`
+* **Perform deployment** - deploy the specified `packet` to the target database `--db-name`

-* **Perform force deployment** - forced deployment if the `--force` key is specified - ignore the difference between hashes of `packet` at the time of repeated execution and at the time of first launch
+* **Perform force deployment** - forced deployment if the `--force` key is specified - ignore the difference between hashes of a `packet` at the time of repeated execution and at the time of the first launch

-* **Perform sequential deployment** if the `--seq` key is specified, then parallel execution is disabled (if several databases are specified) and all databases are processed sequentially according to the specified list.
-Several databases can be processed in parallel, the possibility of parallelizing the conversion of one database does not make sense.
+* **Perform sequential deployment** if the `--seq` key is specified, then parallel execution is disabled (if several databases are selected), and all databases are processed sequentially according to the selected list. db_converter can process several databases in parallel.
+The possibility of parallelizing the conversion of one database does not make sense.

 * **Check** packet status - display `packet` status if the `--status` key is specified